OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-jquery.md

     </div>
     ```

 7. Open the file **app.js** to specify the script for the add-in.
-Replace the generated immediately invoked function expression with the following code and save the file.
+Replace the entire contents with the following code and save the file.

     ```js
     'use strict';